OpenRC/openrc/BUSYBOX.md

 CONFIG_SETFONT -- The setfont applet does not support the -u option from kbd.

-CONFIG_IP -- The ip applet  doesn't support the "scope" modifier for "ip route add" and "ip address add".

 CONFIG_BB_SYSCTL -- The sysctl applet does not support the --system command line switch.